xayvong/AvaloniaMusicStoreFSharp/README.md

 I'm also still quite new to F# and Avalonia, so if anyone has any advice on what I could have differently or better (Or maybe explain how the heck I use ReactiveUI with F#), any suggestions are welcome!

-You can check out the Avalonia here: https://avaloniaui.net/
+You can check out Avalonia here: https://avaloniaui.net/

 Here's the tutorial I followed: